How much Muscle do you Need for your Goal Physique?

 In this free video course, we give you the basics of muscle growth.
 We go in depth into setting up your training, nutrition and mentality for optimal results.
 Dive in and enjoy!

 The Greek God Program, developed by Gregory O'Gallagher of Kinobody, is designed to create the "Hollywood physique".
 This is the program Radu used to build his physique in his first two years of training.
 Greg is a controversial figure who challenges the "workout every day" mindset by providing a way to build muscle and strength working out only 3 times a week.
 The program’s biggest strength is its simplicity making it ideal for guys new to lifting and intermediates.

 THE MUSCLE AND STRENGTH TRAINING PYRAMID

-The Muscle and Strength Training Pyramid, designed by Eric Helms, is one of the most praised training books in the world.
+The Muscle and Strength Training Pyramid, designed by Eric Helms, exists to help you organize every aspect of training into a comprehensive order of priority.
 Using his experience as a researcher, bodybuilder, powerlifter and coach Eric explains how to structure your training for strength and muscle gains above the intermediate level.
 This book is what Radu uses to create his training routines.

 Key Components to Any Muscle Building Journey*

 Because muscle growth is a slow process, sticking to your training and nutrition program long-term is what matters most.
 If one guy trains with a perfectly optimal program for six months and another guy trains with a good but inferior program for one year, the latter will make better progress.

 An optimal program executed poorly is inferior to a decent program executed well.
 Watch this video to learn what your natural muscle building potential is and how long it takes to get there.

 Lifting heavier and heavier weights over time is the biggest driver of muscle growth.
 You can actually predict how muscular a person is just by looking at their relative strength on a few key exercises.
 Relative strength means strength compared to their bodyweight.